MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Standard/README.md

 | count([3, 1, 2, 3], 3)       | 2      | |
 | count((["a", "b", "c"], "d") | 0      | |
 | count(([1.3, 2.2, 3.1], 2.2) | 1      | |

+## Testing

+Test the functions to ensure they work.
+Apart from TAD, remove any code that is not in the functions.

+Save the file [`standardTests.py`](assets/standardTests.py) to the same folder as `standard.py`.
+Open and run `standardTests.py`.